Last modified:

 If the result is unsatisfying or missing some steps:

-Reopen the work order: Allow the assignee to complete the missing steps.
-See Reopen a processed work order.
+Reopen the work order: Allow the assignees to complete the missing steps.
+See Reopen a work order that was marked as done.

 Revert work order status